 All browsers have an incognito mode.
-It’s called ‘Private Window’ in Firefox, InPrivate in Internet Explorer and so on The advantage of incognito mode is that it does not leave traces in your browser history.
-Of course this is only useful when not sitting at your own computer, unless you want to hide for yourself or for a spying person in the house .
+It’s called ‘Private Window’ in Firefox, InPrivate in Internet Explorer and so on.
+The advantage of incognito mode is that it does not leave traces in your browser history and it does not read existing cookies.
+That way you can avoid most of the time being hindered by a paywall.
+Of course it can detect when a cookie is missing.

 Another issue is that you cannot be logged in with a second account at the same site on the same computer.
 Going in incognito mode allows exactly to do that without any problems.
 It is as simple as that.